London · May 2026

 Shane Taylor · Framelines

-The morning is about excavation.
-Shane leads exercises and conversations designed to draw out what's already there in your work: the recurring subjects, the instinctive gestures, the emotional territory you keep returning to without realising it.
-Most photographers already have a voice.
-They just haven't named it yet.
+Shane leads the first teaching session, covering useful skills, and tips for taking street photos.
+Followed by a lesson designed to draw out what's already there in your work: the recurring subjects, the instinctive gestures, the emotional territory you keep returning to without realising it.

 12:00 – 13:30